Is Notarizing for Relatives Permitted?

 If your state allows you to notarize a relative’s document, the notarization is recorded in your journal the same way you would record a notarization for a non-relative.
 First, the relative is required to appear in person with their document.
 If your state allows “personally known to me” as an option to verify the relative’s identity, you can select this option in your journal or make a note of this identity type.

 Most importantly, always follow the rules and your state laws.
-Don’t be afraid to ask questions if you are unsure whether notarizing for a family member is permitted.
+Don’t be afraid to ask questions if you are unsure whether notarizing for relatives member is permitted.
 Always check your state laws or contact the NNA hotline if you are a member.

 Another notary signing that may raise questions as a notary is whether or not you can notarize a minor’s signature.
 We answer that question in our article, Can you notarize a Minor’s signature.